TNL-Project/TNL/Documentation/UsersGuide/GeneralConcepts/ug_GeneralConcepts.md

 \includelineno snippet_shared_pointers_and_views_capture_value.cpp

-However, in this case a __deep copy__ of the array `a` will be made and so there will be no effect of what we do with the array `a` in the lambda function.
+However, in this case a __deep copy__ of the array `a` will be made and so any modifications to `a` inside the lambda will have no effect.
 Capturing _by reference_ may look as follows:

 \includelineno snippet_shared_pointers_and_views_capture_reference.cpp